Reglan (Metoclopramide) Litigation

 • Reglan manufacturers knew that doctors often prescribed Reglan for periods longer than three months, but did not warn doctors and consumers that this greatly increased the risk of developing tardive dyskinesia.

-• Reglan manufacturers knew doctors regularly prescribed Reglan for off-market uses, like treating nausea for cluster headaches and migraines, but did not warn doctors that these uses were not approved by the FDA.
+• Reglan manufacturers knew doctors regularly prescribed Reglan for off-label uses, like treating nausea for cluster headaches and migraines, but did not warn doctors that these uses were not approved by the FDA.

-In 2009, plaintiffs' lawyers in a number of federal lawsuits tried to consolidate their litigation into one federal case for purposes of pretrial motions and discovery.
-That effort was rejected by the court.
-Plaintiffs in these and other federal lawsuits continue to litigate their cases individually in courts throughout the country.
+In 2009, plaintiffs' lawyers in several federal Reglan lawsuits asked the court to consolidate the litigation into a Reglan MDL.
+The court denied that request, handing a significant win to manufacturers.
+As a result, plaintiffs in these and other federal lawsuits had to litigate their cases individually in courts throughout the country.

-In July 2010, the New Jersey Supreme Court ordered that all Reglan lawsuits filed in New Jersey state courts be centralized for case management purposes before Superior Court Judge Carol E. Higbee.
-In addition, all new New Jersey state court Reglan lawsuits must be filed in Judge Higbee's court.
+In July 2010, for example, the New Jersey Supreme Court ordered that all Reglan lawsuits filed in New Jersey state courts be centralized for case management purposes before Superior Court Judge Carol E. Higbee.
+This multi-county litigation was dissolved by the state supreme court in November, 2021.

 Talk to a Lawyer